Blockproduction/microtick/README.md

 # Microtick chain migration instructions

+# Warning: this guide is not yet complete

 These are the steps to upgrade from `microtickzone-a1` to `microtickzone-a2`.
 The Microtick team will post the new genesis file, but we recommend that validator operators use these instructions to verify genesis file.
+Please join us in the [validator channel of the Microtick Discord.](https://discord.gg/jz7Jt95)

 If the proposal `Microtick-a2 Upgrade Proposal` passes, the target time for the upgrade procedure is on `March 18, 2021 at or around 15:00 UTC`.
 Since block times vary, the precise block height will be `3,343,205`.